 The Apostle John Writes That Jesus Has No Beginning; He Has Always Existed As God:

 John 1:1 In the beginning was the Word, and the Word was with God, and the Word was God.

 Jesus did not begin at Bethlehem, and He did not end at the cross.
 When the Rapture occurs and He returns to take His church back to heaven, He will continue to be the Son of God, forever.

-A significant change occurred for the Son of God at Bethlehem.
-As God, the Son, in Spirit—for eternity, He took the body of a human being, and then continued to live as God, the Son—in the body of a man, forever.
+A significant change occurred for the Son of God.
+As God the Son existed for eternity.
+He took the body of a human being at Bethlehem and continued to live as God in the body of a man, forever.